DanielCollin96/hss_prediction/README.md

 #### 4. Configure script

-Open the script [run_model.py](https://github.com/DanielCollin96/hss_prediction/blob/main/code/run_model.py).
+Open the script [`run_model.py`](https://github.com/DanielCollin96/hss_prediction/blob/main/code/run_model.py).
 It runs a cross-validation for the specified model configurations.
 The model can be configured in the top part of the script.
 Further explanations are given in the script as comments, and a detailed explanation of the methodology can be found in the paper publication.

 The script is currently configured to compute the cross-validation results for the 4x3 grid model, optimized towards minimizing the timeline RMSE.
-To compute the results for the second model that is mainly used in the paper, set grid = '10x10' and target_metric = 'peak_rmse'.
+To compute the results for the second model that is mainly used in the paper, set `grid = '10x10'` and `target_metric = 'peak_rmse'`.
 This will compute the results for the 10x10 grid model, optimized towards the HSS peak velocity RMSE.

-To create new datasets, based on other grid resolutions, specify the grid resolution and hyperparameters in run_model.py.
+To create new datasets, based on other grid resolutions, specify the grid resolution and hyperparameters in `run_model.py`.
 Then, the program will automatically compute a new dataset based on the downsampled and curated coronal hole segmentation maps and save the dataset in the data folder.

 #### 5. Run script